 Changes to the thesis cannot be made once the document is submitted to the UCF library.
-This includes any formatting changes, grammatical errors, or misspellings.
+This includes substantive content, formatting changes, grammatical errors, or misspellings.

 There is a deadline by which students must submit the thesis to the library each semester.
-If the student misses this deadline for a particular semester, he or she will not complete the Honors Undergraduate Thesis program.
+If the student misses this deadline for a particular semester, they will not complete the Honors Undergraduate Thesis program.